gulfiliz/gulfiliz.github.io/_posts/2026-04-21-is-life-worth-living.md

 if you stop wasting it.

 Both locate the solution
-not in changing the external conditions — the world's silence, the finitude of time — but in changing the relationship between the self and those conditions.
+not in changing the external conditions, the world's silence, the finitude of time, but in changing the relationship between the self and those conditions.

 The world stays silent.
 The time stays finite.
 What changes: you.

-**Where they differ:**

-Camus is interested in the moment — the present confrontation with the absurd, the descent of Sisyphus, the atom of time in which consciousness recognizes its situation and chooses revolt.
+Camus is interested in the moment, the present confrontation with the absurd, the descent of Sisyphus, the atom of time in which consciousness recognizes its situation and chooses revolt.

-Seneca is interested in the span — the whole of a life, viewed as a quantity to be managed, a resource to be allocated
+Seneca is interested in the span, the whole of a life, viewed as a quantity to be managed, a resource to be allocated